robtweed/qoper8-fastify/README.md

         });

 - Next, if you are using Node.js, determine whether you wish to use Worker Threads or Child Processes for handling incoming HTTP Requests.
 Worker Threads are the default.

+  If you are using Bun, decide whether you want to use WebWorkers or Child Processes.
+WebWorkers are the default.

 - You should also determine any QOper8 startup options, such as: